-Sewage samples.
+Sewage samples

 Raw wastewater samples were collected from 16 sites to represent geographically distinct catchment areas in Louisville/Jefferson County, Kentucky (USA).
-There were three sample collection types (Figure 2): 1.) street line manholes, which are the closest to households that contribute feces to a wastewater sample; 2.) mechanical pump stations, which represent a midpoint between manholes and WQTCs on secured sewer district property; and 3.) raw sewage flowing into the WQTCs before treatment.
+There were three sample collection types (Fig. 2): (i) street line manholes, which are the closest to households that contribute feces to a wastewater sample; (ii) mechanical pump stations, which represent a mid-point between manholes and WQTCs on secured sewer district property; and (iii) raw sewage flowing into the WQTCs before treatment.
 The selection protocol of the geographically resolved community wastewater sample sites was presented by Yeager et al. (2021).
-The field sample collection procedure is provided in Supplement A. The sewer district collected samples with a 24 h time-weighted composite sampler, and a 30 ml volume was pulled every 15 min into a 4 l container.
-From this 4 I container, after stirring, a 125 ml aliquot was poured into a sample bottle.
+The field sample collection procedure is provided in Supplement A. The sewer district collected samples with a 24 hour time-weighted composite sampler, and a 30 ml volume was pulled every 15 minutes into a 4 l container.
+From this 4 l container, after stirring, a 125 ml aliquot was poured into a sample bottle.
 In the event of an equipment malfunction, such as a composite sampler battery problem or tubing clog, a grab sample was collected with a cup on a rope, which was applied to 15/566 samples.
 Samples were stored on ice during sampling and transportation to the University of Louisville laboratory.
 The composite samplers were stationary during the sample collection period.
-Samples were collected from August 17 to December 17, 2020, one to four times per week.
-The measured daily total flow for WQTCs on the date of sample collection and a modeled flow rate for community site locations (manholes and pump stations) were provided by the

-MSD.
-The measured rainfall data for WQTCs during the 24 h sample collection period were also provided by MSD; this was extrapolated to nested upstream contributing sites as appropriate.
+Samples were collected from 17 August to 17 December, 2020, one to four times per week.
+The measured daily total flow for WQTCs on the date of sample collection and a modeled flow rate for community site locations (manholes and pump stations) were provided by the MSD.
+The measured rainfall data for WQTCs during the 24 hour sample collection period were also provided by MSD; this was extrapolated to nested upstream contributing sites as appropriate.